 The price of ferry tickets for the Split to Hvar route varies massively, costing between €8.50-20 each way.
 The price depends on which company you choose, how fast the journey is, and whether you’re travelling in the peak summer season or not.

 Things to Do in One Day in Hvar

-Looming high over the town, you’ll have a long uphill trudge through the narrow streets of the old town to get there, but I promise the views over the town, the surrounding Pakleni Islands and the glittering ocean are more than worth it.
+Looming high over the Hvar Town, you’ll have a long uphill trudge through the narrow streets of the old town to get to the Tvrdava Fortress.
+I promise, though, the views over the town, the surrounding Pakleni Islands and the glittering ocean are worth it.

 Plus, it gave me way more time to snap photos of Hvar!